 Slide-in ranges can be installed in islands and peninsulas in your kitchen, giving you more flexibility in your design.
 They also work well with custom countertop materials and designer backsplashes.
 These ranges are available with all of the latest features, such as dual fuel, but the ovens are usually slightly smaller than the ovens in free standing ranges.

-When this article was initially written a couple of years ago, many slide in ranges required filler pieces set behind the range, about 1-2 inches wide, that either matched your countertop or the stove's finish.
-Today, the vast majority of slide in ranges are full-depth models that don't require adjustments like filler pieces.
+When this article was initially written in 2016, many slide in ranges required filler pieces set behind the range, about 1-2 inches wide, that either matched your countertop or the stove's finish.
+Today, the vast majority of slide in ranges are full-depth models that don't require adjustments like filler pieces, and they have finished sides as well.
 The only issue is the height of the countertops for slide-ins that overlap the counter on either side.
 The premium look and installation options alone may make you consider purchasing a slide-in for your home.

-Electric slide in ranges start at around $1,100, while gas models start at around $1,300.
-In general, you can expect to pay at least $100-200 extra for a slide in model versus a comparable freestanding model, but it can be $500 or more for a high-end model.
+Electric slide in ranges start at around $1,100 MSRP, while gas models start at around $1,300.
+Sale prices on select models can be much lower, however.
+In general, you can expect to pay at least $100-200 extra for a slide in model versus a comparable freestanding model, but it can be $500 or more.

 Slide-In Range Pros: